gosweetspot/freight-api/ratesqueryv1/POST_createandprint.md

 ***

 ## Parameters

-- **origin** - Specify the unique order number from your source system, that was used as the packing slip no when the order was published
+You need to extend the AvailableRates post body to include other fields specified below.

+- **QuoteId** - unique quote identifier returned on the *availablerates* query.
+- **origin** - blank when using site address, or provide one for freight forwards
-- **destination** - recepient name
+- **destination** - JSON obect of recepient address details
-- **packages** - address line 1, eg, building identifier, like Level 1, Fisher House, etc.
+- **packages** - JSON object array of package sizes
-- **issaturdaydelivery** - address line 2, street name
+- **issaturdaydelivery** - true/false - is saturday delivery required
-- **issignaturerequired** - suburb name
+- **issignaturerequired** - true/false - is signature on delivery required
-- **dutiesandtaxesbyreceiver**  - post code, for NZ addresses, this can be left blank if unknown.
-- **ruraloverride** - ISO Alpha 2 country code, eg NZ, AU, US, UK, CN
+- **dutiesandtaxesbyreceiver**  - true/false - where duties are due, is the receiver paying for these
+- **ruraloverride** - true/false - ignore all rural delivery validation and surcharges
-- **deliveryreference** - Order number, or customer reference for this order.
+- **deliveryreference** - string:50, order reference
+- **commodities** - JSON object array of customs declared commoditiy information.
+Only required for international shipments.
 - **printtoprinter** - yes/no - if supplied, the print job is sent to the *access_token* desingated printer.
 For testing purpose this can be provided as "no"
+- **outputs** - JSON string array.
+Return output of label as a PNG or PDF.
+Acceptable values: "LABEL_PDF"/"LABEL_PNG"

 *origin/destination Object*
 - **name** - string:60, Company name or persons name